 Phenomenal Conservatism (PC): If it seems to S that p, then, in the absence of defeaters, S thereby has at least some degree of justification for believing that p.

 If she endorses PC and it seems to her that all the premises of the evidential argument from evil (see above premises (1)-(4)) are true, then (assuming she does not have a defeater for her seeming) she may well think that the evidential argument from evil is powerful.
 However, this is compatible with her not thinking that the goods she knows of are representative—she may be persuaded that the goods she knows of are not representative and hence not believe that they are representative (or she may simply lack a belief about whether the goods she knows are representative) all while it continues to seem to her that the inference from (1) to (2) (along with the other premises) is correct.
 So, in this case, S thinks that the evidential argument from evil is powerful and does not think that her knowledge of goods is representative.
 Hence (D) is false—or, at least, an atheist of the above stripe should reject (D).
-And hence, since neither (C) nor (D) are correct, we should reject TET.
+And hence, since neither (C) nor (D) are correct, we should reject The Epistemological Thesis.

 I conclude, therefore, BHI’s central criticisms of skeptical theism fail, and that this is due mostly to their misidentification of the relevant property in respect to representativeness.
 Furthermore, we have seen that V is a plausible candidate for the relevant property in respect to representativeness in respect to ST1 and ST2.
 Once this is accepted, however, it seems quite clear that everyone ought to accept ST1 and ST2: that humans have spent small portions of our relatively short existence as a species examining various goods and (supposedly) have not found one that is of high enough value to justify God in allowing evil is not a good reason to think that there our sample of goods in respect to value is representative; there is no good reason to think that the goods that we know of exhaust the scale of value.
 Thus, the appeal of ST1 and ST2 is not restricted.